All Episodes

 Anytime a journalist gets in trouble when people find out that a journalist made it up or got it wrong, who's it's always somebody else's fault.

-Damn it, if we could just get rid of them, we can go back to defining truth ourselves as we want to.
+Damn it, if we could just get rid of them, we could go back to defining truth ourselves as we want to.

 Recent history flies in the face of this assertion.